Eddie Gordon: Early life

 Born in Biggin Hill, Gordon was raised in Gravesend, Kent.
-He was educated at Cecil Road Infant and Primary school in Northfleet, Kent and Northfleet School for Boys.
-He then attended Gravesend Technical College to study Advanced Level English language and literature.
+He was educated at Cecil Road Infant and Primary school in Northfleet, Kent and Northfleet School for Boys before attending Gravesend Technical College to study Advanced Level English language and literature.

-As a young boy, Gordon passionately collected 45 single records of the 1950s, '60s and '70s, buying them with his secondary school dinner money from his school friends' mothers who "had a box of old singles from their younger days".
-He immersed himself in the different styles of songs on the A and B-sides from the UK and the US.
+As a young boy, Gordon passionately collected 45rpm single 7" vinyl records of the 1950s, '60s and '70s, buying them with his secondary school dinner money from his school friends' mothers who had a box of old singles from their younger days collecting dust.
+Gordon immersed himself in the different styles and emotions of songs on the A and B-sides from the UK and the US.

-Aged 13, the first brand new 7" (45rpm) he bought was Michael Jackson's cover version of Bill Withers' "Ain't No Sunshine", released in the UK in May 1972.
-Playing his collection at home on a Dansette record player, Gordon was fascinated by the song's themes and lyrics of love, ability to paint virtual pictures, and how they resultantly engaged with the listener.
-Gordon's first DJing was in 1974 at the age of 15 in a Northfleet Church hall and later at 16 selecting music at friends parties.
+Aged 13, the first brand-new 45rpm single 7" vinyl record purchased was Michael Jackson's cover version of Bill Withers' "Ain't No Sunshine", released in the UK in May 1972.
+Playing his collection at home on a Dansette record player, Gordon was fascinated by the song's melodies, the lyrics of love, the ability to paint virtual pictures, and how they resultantly engaged with the listener.
+Gordon's first DJ experience was in 1974 at the age of 15 in a Northfleet Church hall and later at 16 selecting music at friends' parties.

-Early working life

-At 16 years old, Gordon completed his secondary education at Northfleet School for Boys in June 1975, employed full-time immediately at Cosy Glide in Northfleet, an aluminium door and window manufacturer.
-December 1975 Gordon left Cosy Glide to take up a previously held position as a Laboratory Assistant for the aircraft paint manufacturing company Dufay Titanine before moving in 1977 to work as a Laboratory Assistant for Britannia Refined Metals.
-Early 1980 Gordon was employed by the Royal Mail and stationed at the main Post Office in High Holborn, London WC1, Gordon's last 'normal' job until taking up DJing full-time in 1982.
-From 1977 to 1980, Gordon took evening classes at Gravesend Technical College to study O Level then Advanced level in English Language and English Literature; a period of his life that gave Gordon the necessary education to later write weekly newspaper columns.
+Early working life.
+At 16 years old, Gordon completed his secondary education at Northfleet School for Boys in June 1975.
+December 1975 Gordon took up a new position as a Laboratory Assistant for the aircraft paint manufacturing company Dufay Titanine, based in Northfleet, before moving in 1977 to work as a Laboratory Assistant for Britannia Refined Metals.
+Early 1980 Gordon was employed by the Royal Mail and stationed at the main Post Office in High Holborn, London WC1.
+Gordon's last 'normal' job before taking up DJing full-time in 1982.
+From 1977 to 1980, Gordon took evening classes at Gravesend Technical College to study O Level and then Advanced Level in English Language and English Literature.
+This period greatly assisted him in writing weekly music reviews for the major record industry.